KH3-Modding-Org/OpenKH3Modding/uProject and Engine Installation.md

-# uProject and Engine Installation Instructions
+# Prebuilt uProject and Engine Installation Instructions

 ### See [option 1](/uProject%20and%20Engine%20Installation.md#1-standard-install---no-easy-updating) for standard install, or [option 2](/uProject%20and%20Engine%20Installation.md#2-github-clone-install---update-with-the-click-of-a-button) for install along with Github desktop to allow for easy updates.
 Be sure to install any missing [prerequisites](/uProject%20and%20Engine%20Installation.md#prerequisites) first.
 See [section 3](/uProject%20and%20Engine%20Installation.md#3-troubleshooting) for troubleshooting.